ztomasze/dungeon-jacks/index.md

 ![Sample layout](dungeon-jacks.png)

-+ *Top:* Current encounter
++ *Top row:* Current encounter
-+ *Middle:* Dungeon deck / Hero cards / Exhaustion pool
++ *Middle row:* Dungeon deck / Hero cards / Exhaustion pool
-+ *Bottom:* Dungeon discard pile / Treasure pile
++ *Bottom row:* Dungeon discard pile / Treasure pile

 ### Tips

 * Whenever you roll against Hearts or use a red hero ability, you're trying to roll low.
 Whenever you roll against a black card or use a black hero ability, you're trying to roll high.
 * Pick your battles.
-If you are facing a high monster card and several Hearts, but there is no treasure win, maybe it's time to walk (run!) away.
-A single Wizard die will always get you away, and your next heal with usually recover it.
+If you are facing a high monster card and several Hearts, but there is no treasure to win, maybe it's time to walk (run!) away.
+A single Wizard die will always get you away, and your next heal will usually recover it.
 * Your fortune can turn quickly.
-When you're going up against a hard fight and rolling many dice, you can suddenly loose several dice to 6s, which then forces you to flee and lose at least one more.
+When you're going up against a hard fight and rolling many dice, you can suddenly lose several dice to 6s.
+This heavy loss of encounter pool power often means you also lose the battle, which will force you to flee and lose yet another die (usually).
+In later dungeons, magic items can help you salvage or recover from such disastrous encounters.
 * If you're playing for points (such as when trying for Dungeon Ace status), you can play on "easy mode": Glance at the bottom of the dungeon deck when you're done shuffling it.
 If it's not a black card, shuffle it again.
-This will guarantee you don't miss out on any treasure points due solely to an unlucky shuffle.
+This will guarantee you don't miss out on any potential treasure points due solely to an unlucky shuffle.